gitMiguel27/Pic-It-Up-In-Queens/README.md

 ## Known issues (Work in progress)

-This project is still ongoing.
-The date does not update dynamically when a user submit a post to a challenge.
+This project is still ongoing. ~~ The date does not update dynamically when a user submits a post to a challenge. ~~ UPDATE: The date bug has been fixed and now is dynamically submitted with a user's post!
 The validation for the location of the uploaded picture is still in progress but works hard-codedly.
 These are coming soon!

 ## Like this project?